 He has published several articles and presented on the role of business in socio-economic development and conflict transformation, as well as global internships, and he has co-authored a book comparing political development and democratization practices between large regional organizations.
 He has served as an analyst for Freedom House assessing and advising policy on political development and human rights issues.
 His current research interests relate to higher education leadership, student success and well-being, curricular innovation and utilizing strengths-based frameworks for stakeholders in these areas of interest.
 Baker serves as advisory member of several boards including the Centre for Human Rights and Development in Nigeria (CEHRD), the Cooperrider Centre for Appreciative Inquiry, and the Sarah Ramsey Strong Foundation.

 Baker lives in South Burlington, Vermont, with his wife, Becca, and their three children.
 He and his family are close-knit and avid outdoor enthusiasts.
 When not at work, he may be found taking advantage of Vermont's geographical beauty on a paddleboard, jogging path, mountain bike trail or a ski slope searching for the perfect fall line and fresh tracks.

-"I am proud to work at a College that truly empowers and transforms students' lives.
-I see it every year, from first-year students' passions being discovered and pursued, to fourth-year students producing value-add work for organizations.
-Our graduates are not only prepared to lead successful careers, but they are also prepared to be actively-engaged global citizens."
+"I am very proud to work at an institution that truly empowers and transforms students' lives.
+Every day, I get to work with inspiring faculty and staff who are dedicated to educating and empowering our students.
+We are in the business of changing students' lives, something we take very seriously, and I see the results every year, from first-year students' passions being discovered and pursued by fourth-year students producing value-added work for organizations and receiving in-field job offers before they graduate.
+Our graduates are not only prepared to lead successful careers, but they are also prepared to be actively engaged, global citizens."